 - 3.2.4.5.
-That as part of the preparation of a Block Plan or development application for a large site, a Master Environment and Servicing Plan will be completed to the satisfaction of the City of Vaughan, in consultation with public agencies such as the Toronto and Region Conservation Authority, and Region of York prior to the approval of the Block Plan. - 3.2.4.6.
+That as part of the preparation of a Block Plan or development application for a large site, a Master Environment and Servicing Plan will be completed to the satisfaction of the City of Vaughan, Toronto and Region Conservation Authority, and Region of York prior to the approval of the Block Plan. - 3.2.4.6.
 That, prior to initiation of a Master Environment and Servicing Plan, a work plan will be prepared to the satisfaction of the City, in consultation with the public agencies such as the Toronto and Region Conservation Authority, pursuant to the policies of this Plan and the detailed requirements of the Environmental Management Guide. - 3.2.4.7.
-That the study area boundaries for the Master Environment and Servicing Plan may be required to extend beyond the boundaries of the Block Plan, or development application site, in order to properly identify the existing functions and the extent of impact related to the Natural Heritage Network within the context of its watershed or sub-watershed.
+That the study area boundaries for the Master Environment and Servicing Plan may be required to extend beyond the boundaries of the Block Plan, or development application site, in order to properly identify the existing functions and the extent of impact related to the Natural Heritage Network.

 - 3.2.4.8.
 That any documents or reports associated with a Master Environment and Servicing Plan will be prepared in consultation with the relevant public agencies, and will be available for review by the general public. - 3.2.4.9.
-That a Master Environment and Servicing Plan, to be undertaken by qualified professionals, will be conducted in a manner consistent with an ecosystem functions approach to planning, involving a rigorous analysis of the environmental functions of the natural system, and the inter-relationships among these functions. - 3.2.4.10.
-That the specific requirements of the Master Environment and Servicing Plan will be outlined in the Environmental Management Guide, and at a minimum will address the following: - a. an inventory of all natural heritage features and ecosystem functions on the site and on adjacent and nearby sites, including groundwater resources; - b. proposed measures to improve natural heritage features and ecosystem functions; - c. the limits of development; - d. the proposed approach to development informed by the evaluation of features and functions to be maintained and/or enhanced, and additional infrastructure requirements; - e. an assessment of impacts on natural heritage features and ecosystem functions, including cumulative impacts from development; - f. proposed environmental management techniques and measures to mitigate anticipated impacts; - g. an assessment of impacts on natural hazards, including cumulative impacts of development and proposed mitigation or remediation measures; - h. recommendations for long-term management, monitoring requirements and contingency plans for the Natural Heritage Network; and, - i. a statement on overall compliance with the environmental policies of this Plan. - 3.2.4.11.
-That the Master Environment and Servicing Plan may be subject to peer review at the discretion of the City in consultation with the Toronto and Region Conservation Authority, the cost of which shall be borne by the affected landowners within the subject block.
+That a Master Environment and Servicing Plan will be conducted in a manner consistent with an ecosystem functions approach to planning, involving a rigorous analysis of the environmental functions of the natural system, and the inter-relationships among these functions. - 3.2.4.10.
+That the specific requirements of the Master Environment and Servicing Plan will be outlined in the Environmental Management Guide, and at a minimum will address the following: - a. the proposed approach to development and additional infrastructure requirements; - b. an inventory of all natural heritage features and ecosystem functions on the site and on adjacent and nearby sites, including groundwater resources; - an assessment of impacts on natural heritage features and ecosystem functions, including cumulative impacts from development; - d. proposed environmental management techniques and measures to mitigate anticipated impacts; - e. proposed measures to improve natural heritage features and ecosystem functions; - f. a statement on the cumulative effect of development on water quality and quantity on downstream municipalities, particularly in terms of flood control and water conservation; - g. an assessment of impacts on natural hazards, including cumulative impacts of development and proposed mitigation or remediation measures - h. recommendations for long-term management, monitoring requirements and contingency plans for the Natural Heritage Network and, - i. a statement on overall compliance with the environmental policies of this Plan. - 3.2.4.11.
+That the Master Environment and Servicing Plan may be subject to peer review at the discretion of the City, the cost of which shall be borne by the affected landowners within the subject block.
+The peer review may make recommendations for improvements to the related Master Environment and Servicing Plan and associated development plans for consideration by the City.